manelyhamedani/Student-Affairs-Management-System/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.

 ## Acknowledgements